BillHertzing/ATAP.Utilities/SolutionDocumentation/LoadingNewComputer.md

 Detailed instructions are TBD and are per-host

 ## Add new host to the IAC configuration

+At this point, the new host is ready to accept further configuration from the AnsibleController host.
+See [TBD] for the next steps

 TBD: The IAC configuration is stored in the project database.
 The project database includes code that will output a complete Ansible directory structure and its contents, for managing the organizations hosts.